Exeter-Diabetes/SDRN-Cohort-Scripts/README.md

 &nbsp;

 ## Index of multiple deprivation (SIMD)
-SIMD is coded as 1=most deprived, 10=least deprived
+SIMD is coded as 1=most deprived, 10=least deprived.
+This differs from England deprivation score, where 1=least deprived, 10=most deprived.
+Two variables have been created: simd_decile (scottish version), imd_decile (translation of scottish to english).

 &nbsp;